joelcarlson/joelcarlson.github.io/_posts/2016-05-10-Exploring-Interactions.md

 ---

 In this post we will take a very brief look at how to interpret linear regression coefficients.
-We will then move on to how to visualize interaction terms for continuous variables, and look at how to read interaction coefficients.
+We will then move on to how to visualize interaction terms for continuous variables, and finally how to read interaction coefficients.

 Note: unlike most of the other posts on this blog, this post is written in Python.